Naylors Run

+History and geographical features

 In 1975, a small dam was built near Naylors Run Park to help control flooding.

 Naylors Run flows underground in Upper Darby from Sherbrook Boulevard to Walnut Park Drive, where it joins Cobbs Creek.
 Thousands of feet of Naylors Run were channeled into underground culverts to facilitate commercial and residential development in the filled land above the pipes.
 Naylors Run joins Cobbs Creek near 63rd st and Cedar Lane.

 Naylors Run would normally be an intermittent stream, but it has become a perennially flowing stream because of the treated water discharged from the Havertown PCP Superfund water treatment facility.

 Havertown PCP superfund site pollution

 The Havertown PCP Superfund site severely polluted Naylors Run.
 National Wood Preservers (NWP) operated a wood preservation treatment plant at the intersection of Eagle Road and West Hillcrest Avenue in Havertown from 1947 to 1991.
 During its operations, chemicals used to treat wood and waste products were dumped into a well on the property.
 These chemicals fed directly into Naylors Run.

 In 1962, the Pennsylvania Department of Health discovered pollution leaking into Naylors Run and attributed it to NWP's waste disposal practices after receiving complaints from local residents about an oily substance being discharged from a sewer pipe.
 Analysis of water samples from Naylors Creek measured pentachlorophenol (PCP) concentrations of 0.5 parts per million (ppm).
 Concentrations of PCP at 0.2 ppm are lethal to fish.
 The Environmental Protection Agency (EPA) ranked the Havertown PCP Superfund site the eighth worst cleanup project in the United States.

 In 1976, the Environmental Protection Agency (EPA) initiated clean-up action under section 311 of the Clean Water Act.
 They installed filter fences to remove PCP contaminated oil from the surface water of Naylors Run.
 They sealed a sanitary sewer pipe and attempted to seal a storm sewer drain but contaminants continued to drain directly into Naylors Run.